abhimanyu-stream/abhimanyu-stream/README.md

-   I am currently focusing on to be Quant and Neural Network developer.
+I am currently focusing on to be Quant and Neural Network development.

 You can find me at:-